• Deutsch

 What Are HTTP Cookies and How Do They Work?

-To understand the impact of cookies, we must first define the mechanism that allows them to function within the browser-server exchange.
+To understand the impact of cookies, it helps to first look at the mechanism that lets them function within the browser-server exchange.

 An HTTP cookie is a small piece of data a server sends to a user's web browser.
 The browser stores it and sends it back with subsequent requests to the same server.
-Their primary function is to implement state management for the inherently stateless HTTP protocol, which otherwise treats every request as an independent, isolated event.
+Its main job is to add state management to the inherently stateless HTTP protocol, which otherwise treats every request as an independent, isolated event.

-This process of how HTTP cookies work relies on two simple HTTP headers.
-Initially, a server includes a Set-Cookie header in its response to a client.
+This relies on two simple HTTP headers.
+First, a server includes a Set-Cookie header in its response to a client.
 The browser receives and stores this cookie.
 On every future request to that same server, the browser automatically includes the stored data in a Cookie header.
-This mechanism allows the server to "remember" information about a user across multiple requests, creating a persistent session.
+This lets the server "remember" information about a user across multiple requests, creating a persistent session.

 1. Action: You add an item to your cart.
 Your browser sends a POST request to the server's API endpoint, e.g., /api/add-item.